-A programme of events for each year, is developed and advertised locally, regionally and online, making use of events listings already produced by Berwick upon Tweed Town Council and Northumberland County Council or Active Northumberland.
+A programme of events for each year, is developed and advertised locally by the Friends Group and Park officer including posters, website and social media posts, regionally, making use of events listings already produced by Berwick upon Tweed Town Council and Northumberland County Council or Active Northumberland.
 From the end of the Parks for People Project in June 2018, the events programme has been taken on board by the Friends of Castle Parks Group forming their own committee for event planning.
-Unfortunately, 2020 had seen only one event take place and limited events in 2021.
-The very successful Open Gardens for 2020 was online but able to go ahead in 2021.
-Plans are being made to increase the events programme back for 2022
+The programme also includes winter talks for the general public which have proved popular including composting and gardeners question time.